Best Cheap Golf Launch Monitors 2023

 Perhaps the cheapest model on this list comes from PRGR.
 This doppler radar option will fit neatly in your pocket for the ultimate in portability while providing all the data metrics to help you understand your game, like speed, distance and smash factor.
 The graphics and buttons are fairly basic but you get all the information you need on a screen that is easy to read.
 For those that don't want any of the bells and whistles that come with some of the top-spec models, the PRGR really is a fantastic launch monitor we think you'll enjoy.

 The latest version has a higher-quality dual radar sensor, an improved processor and algorithm to increase accuracy, a larger, high-resolution display and improved wedge measurement (especially on higher-lofted shots) that work together to deliver a seamless user experience.
-We also found it was very easy to switch between yards and meters, depending on which measurement you prefered.
-Whilst many of the models in this guide come around the $500 mark, this model can be found for around half that too it is definitely one of the best portable launch monitors out there.
+We also found it was very easy to switch between yards and meters, depending on which measurement you preferred.
+Whilst many of the models in this guide come around the $500 mark, this model can be found for around half that showing just how much value is on offer.

 - Read our full PRGR Portable Launch Monitor Review